cameron314/concurrentqueue/README.md

 between the two producer threads yourself, thus defining a total order between enqueue operations, you might expect that the elements would come out in the same total order, which is a guarantee my queue does not offer.
-At that point, though, there semantically aren't really two separate producers, but rather one that happens to be spread across two threads.
+At that point, though, there semantically aren't really two separate producers, but rather one that happens to be spread across multiple threads.
 In this case, you can still establish a total ordering with my queue by creating a single producer token, and using that from both threads to enqueue (taking care to synchronize access to the token, of course, but there was already extra synchronization involved anyway).